Skills Performance Consultant

 We’re looking for driven, ambitious enthusiasts who thrive in fast-paced environments and are passionate about people.
 If you're ready to build something transformative, this is the place for you.

-The Skills Performance Consultant is responsible for designing, implementing, and delivering global development strategies to bp.
-They ensure that the audience and business have the capabilities needed to meet current and future objectives and achieve bp’s strategic goals.
-The role focuses on understanding the business context, converting goals into relevant people impacts, analyzing skills gaps, optimizing development interventions and programmes, and integrating skills insights into workforce planning, development, and performance.
-This role is global, supporting complex entity collaborators who have a high degree of influence.
-The Skills Performance Consultant has a broad scope and high degrees of technical complexity, collaborating with internal and external collaborators to build a skills culture and ensure employee development for bp’s organizational goals.
-This role plays a critical part in ensuring compliance and conformance to external regulations in particular markets, ensuring competence to internal and external standards.
-The Skills Performance Consultant will deliver precision skilling to help our people perform today and predictive skilling to help our people transform for tomorrow.
+The Skills Performance Consultant, role is responsible for shaping and implementing global development strategies to align with bp's strategic objectives.
+This role involves assessing business needs, translating strategic goals into actionable people development plans, and closing skills gaps through targeted interventions and programs.
+The Skills Performance Consultant, will integrate skills insights into workforce planning and performance management while collaborating with both internal and external stakeholders to foster a skills-centric culture.
+Key responsibilities include developing an annual skills and learning strategy that supports requirements and, working closely with business leaders to identify role-specific skills and career requirements, and maintaining a relevant skills framework.
+The role is critical for ensuring compliance with both internal and external regulations, maintaining high standards of competence, and building a workforce equipped to meet current and future challenges.
+The Skills Performance Consultant operates at the highest levels of the organization, engaging with top executives and key stakeholders to drive critical initiatives.
+This position requires a deep understanding of complex global business contexts and the ability to influence and guide senior management.
+The Skills Performance Consultant will manage high-impact projects that shape the future capabilities of the organization and ensure alignment with bp’s long-term vision.
+The role demands exceptional critical thinking, advanced technical expertise, and the ability to navigate and influence a multifaceted, high-stakes environment, underscoring its critical importance to bp’s overall success.

-Works with the SPM, Talent, PC&C and business leaders, engaging in strategic planning conversations with key customers to discuss their near-term business strategy and skill needs and how it will be operationalized through a prioritized skills to be ‘built’ plan.
+Works with Skills Performance managers, Talent, P&C and business leaders, engaging in strategic planning conversations with key customers to discuss their near-term business strategy and skill needs and how it will be operationalized through a prioritized skills to be ‘built’ plan.

 Understands the strategic workforce and skill development context for their area of responsibility and how this connects to common priorities across bp to ensure solutions deliver maximum value.